2xic/tinyeth/src/network/journey.md

 After a bit of testing I think the problem is the order the message appeared in, can easily test this by switching up the way the peer handles new messages.
 So I will try to make it into a message queue.

+### Day x + 7
+Decided that best way to debug the problems is to be able to rerun all the logic deterministically.
+Adding a custom interactor to generate deterministic random bytes, and will be using that, and rerun the packets and debug to find the bug.